timofeymukha/turbulucid/README.rst

 Installing
 ----------
-Turbulucid is mainly tested using both Python 3 and 2, but Python 3 is recommended.
+Turbulucid is tested using both Python 3 and 2, but using Python 3 is recommended.
 It should work on any platform, where the packages described below also work.
 It has been used extensively on both Windows and Linux.
+Travis CI is used to test for possible installation errors after each commit.

 For turbulucid to work, several other packages have to installed.
-Three packages are :code:`numpy`, :code:`scipy` and :code:`matplotlib`.
+Four packages are :code:`numpy`, :code:`scipy`, :code:`matplotlib`, and :code:`pytest`.
 These are easy to obtain and are part of many python distributions, in particular, Anaconda.

 Turbulucid also depends on python bindings for VTK, i.e the :code:`vtk` package.
 The version of VTK should be at least 7.0.0.
-Hopefully later versions work as well, but this has not been tested.
-With Anaconda VTK can be obtained by running :code:`conda install -c conda-forge vtk` in the terminal.
+With Anaconda, VTK can be obtained by running :code:`conda install -c conda-forge vtk` in the terminal.
+Currently, this installs version 8.1.1 of the software.

 Installing the package is easy.
 Simply clone the git repository or download it as an archive and then unpack.
 Then navigate to the root catalog of the code in a terminal and execute :code:`python setup.py install`.
+This may require root priviliges, if you lack them, the :code:`--user` flag can be used.
+Alternatively, the :code:`--prefix` flag can be used to directly specify the installation path.

 Dive in!
 --------